 Inventory is stated at the lower of cost (first-in, first-out basis) or market as determined by the retail inventory method for store inventory and the average cost method for distribution center inventory.
-Under the retail inventory method, the cost value of inventory and gross margins are determined by calculating a cost-to-retail ratio and applying it to the retail value of inventory.
+Under the retail inventory method, the cost of inventory is determined by calculating a cost-to-retail ratio and applying it to the retail value of inventory.
 Inherent in the retail inventory calculation are certain significant management judgments and estimates, including, among others, merchandise markups, markdowns and shrinkage, which impact the ending inventory valuation at cost as well as resulting gross margins.
 Merchandise markdowns are reflected in the inventory valuation when the price of an item is lowered in the stores.
 As a result, we believe the retail inventory method results in a more conservative inventory valuation than other accounting methods.
 We estimate and record an allowance for shrinkage for the period between the last physical count and the balance sheet date.
 The estimate of shrinkage can be affected by changes in actual shrinkage trends.
-Inventory shrinkage as a percentage of sales has ranged from 1.1% to 1.9% during fiscal years 2007 through 2009.
+Inventory shrinkage as a percentage of sales has ranged from 0.9% to 1.5% during fiscal years 2008 through 2010.
 Many retailers have arrangements with vendors that provide for rebates and allowances under certain conditions, which ultimately affect the value of the inventory.
 We do not generally enter into such arrangements with our vendors.
-There were no material changes in the estimates or assumptions related to the valuation of inventory during fiscal 2009.
+There were no material changes in the estimates or assumptions related to the valuation of inventory during fiscal 2010.